LSU QB Joe Burrow wins Heisman Trophy in landslide vote

 Burrow is the 17th quarterback to win the Heisman since 2000, and the third straight QB to win the award after transferring, joining Oklahoma’s Baker Mayfield (2017) and Kyler Murray (2018).

-Burrow’s dad, Jimmy Burrow, was a longtime college football coach, who played at Nebraska.
-He spent the last 14 years of his career as defensive coordinator at the Ohio University in Athens before retiring to spend his weekends watching his son play.
+Burrow’s dad, Jimmy Burrow, was a longtime college football coach who played at Nebraska.
+He spent the last 14 years of his career as defensive coordinator at Ohio University in Athens before retiring to spend his weekends watching his son play.

 ”It’s been a dream season for him as well,” Burrow said.